Schedule an Appointment

 - Click here for spay/neuter pricing

-- Click here for information for community cat spay/neuter
+- Click here for information about community cat spay/neuter & calendar

 - Click here for other services offered at our clinic

 Please refer to our FAQ section for additional information.When calling or emailing, please provide your name (first and last), a contact phone number, each animals’ name, whether each animal is a dog or cat, whether it is male or female, and the animal’s age.
 For dogs, please also provide the breed and weight (approximate is fine).

 3. We are open to anyone who wishes to have their animal altered, regardless of the county or state you live in.
 (You do not have to be a resident of Mecklenburg County) All animals must be at least 8 weeks old and weigh 2 pounds to be eligible for surgery.
 Cryptorchid males must be at least 6 months old.
 We require that your animal have pre-surgical bloodwork within 30 days prior to your scheduled appointment if your animal is 7 years of age of older.

 4. We will contact you as soon as possible once your voice message or email has been received.
 We will offer you our first available surgery date and work with you to find a date that works for your schedule.

 5. All animals must have current vaccines given by a veterinarian.
 Rabies vaccines can be given to animals at 12 weeks of age and older according to NC state law.
 If your animal is between 8 and 12 weeks old, a rabies vaccine will not be required.
 You will need to provide proof of the current vaccine on the morning of surgery.
 The only acceptable proof of rabies vaccine is a certificate from your vet.
 We cannot accept the rabies tag as proof of the rabies vaccination.
 If your pet is not current on the rabies vaccine we can provide that for your pet on the day of surgery, along with several other optional vaccines.